Rubin Goldmark

 Rubin Goldmark (August 15, 1872 – March 6, 1936) was an American composer, pianist, and educator.
-Although in his time he was an often-performed American nationalist composer, his works are seldom played now.
-Today he is best known as the teacher of other important composers, including Aaron Copland and George Gershwin.
+He is best known as the teacher of other important composers, including Aaron Copland and George Gershwin.

 Early life

 Rubin Goldmark was born in New York City in 1872, a nephew of composer Karl Goldmark, and of Jewish heritage.
 Goldmark completed his undergraduate studies at City College in New York.
 After completing his studies in the United States in 1889, Goldmark traveled to Austria, where he studied at the Vienna Conservatory until 1891.
 There he studied piano and composition, the former with Alfred von Livonius, the latter with Johann Nepomuk Fuchs.

 Return to the United States

 After the conclusion of his studies in Vienna, Goldmark returned to United States.
-From 1891 to 1893 he taught piano and music theory at the National Conservatory in New York City.
+From 1891 to 1893 he taught piano and music theory at the National Conservatory of Music in New York City.
 While in New York, Goldmark also studied composition with Antonín Dvořák and piano with Rafael Joseffy.
 Goldmark moved to Colorado Springs, Colorado, hoping to improve his poor health, and was the director of the Colorado Conservatory of Music from 1895 to 1901.

 Upon Goldmark's return to New York in 1902, he focused much of his energy on teaching.
-Over the 30-year period that Goldmark remained in New York he gave over five hundred lectures on music, music theory, and composition, while continuing to compose.
-While Goldmark's music lies out of the standard repertoire of the twentieth century, he was highly regarded by his contemporaries.
+Over the 30-year period that Goldmark remained in New York he gave over 500 lectures on music, music theory, and composition, while continuing to compose.
 He was also the founder and frequent speaker at The Bohemians, a New York musicians' club.